All Products

 • VPC: In this example, VPC1 is selected.

-5. Click Buy Now and complete the payment as prompted.
+5. Click Buy Now and complete the payment.

 6. Return to the Instances page, find the NLB instance that you want to manage, and then click the ID of the NLB instance.

 7. Click the Listener tab.
 On the Listener tab, click Quick Create Listener.
-In the Quick Create Listener dialog box, set the following parameters and to create a TCP listener which listens on port 80, and click OK.
+In the Quick Create Listener dialog box, configure the parameters to create a TCP listener which listens on port 80, and click OK.

 Parameter